SITZ (2) German

 Nickname for a short person or a topographic name someone who lived near a prominent stump, from Middle High German stumpf

-Means "storm" in German, originally a nickname for an volatile person.
+in German, originally a nickname for a volatile person.

 Variant of SÜß